Excuse the excessive use of the word DOPE but this picture was taken on my birthday.

 Besides reading and writing, what other things interest you?

-I really enjoy learning about art, languages, arquitecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, business-related subjects and much more.
+I really enjoy learning about art, languages, architecture, ancient cultures, history, plants, animals, nature conservation, gardening, all things organic, business-related subjects and much more.

 What are your favorite movies?

-I've always been fond of The Parent Trap, Jurassic Park (The early ones only.
-I don't like Jurassic World.
-I wonder if Michael Chrichton would've approved the last two), the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, The Da Vinci Code, Interstellar and more.
+I've always been fond of The Parent Trap, Jurassic Park, the Harry Potter movies, Matilda, Charlie and the Chocolate Factory, Percy Jackson and the Lightning Thief, National Treasure, Independence Day, The Da Vinci Code, Interstellar and more.

 What's your favorite Game of Thrones character?